Semantic HELM: A Human-Readable Memory for Reinforcement Learning: Related work

-\paragraph{Foundation Models} The advent of the Transformer architecture \citep{vaswani_attention_2017} gave rise to foundation models.
-Foundation models \citep{bommasani_opportunities_2021}, such as GPT-3 \citep{brown_language_2020}, demonstrated remarkable few-shot capabilities.
-As shown by \citep{petroni_language_2019,talmor_olmpics_2020, kassner_are_2020,mahowald_dissociating_2023}, pretrained LMs can learn abstract symbolic rules and show sparks of reasoning.
+\paragraph{Foundation models} The advent of the Transformer architecture \citep{vaswani_attention_2017} gave rise to foundation models (FMs, \citealp{bommasani_opportunities_2021}), such as GPT-3 \citep{brown_language_2020}.
+As shown by \citet{petroni_language_2019,talmor_olmpics_2020, kassner_are_2020,mahowald_dissociating_2023}, pretrained LMs can learn abstract symbolic rules and show sparks of reasoning.
 We leverage their abstraction capabilities for history compression in RL.
-Naturally, interest has sparked in combining vision and text data during pretraining \citep{li_visualbert_2019,scialom_what_2020}.
-This finally resulted in large-scale multi-modal models, such as CLIP \citep{radford_learning_2021}, or ALIGN \citep{jia_scaling_2021}.
-Such vision FMs have been demonstrated to be well adaptable to foreign domains \citep{adler_cross-domain_2020,evci_head2toe_2022,ostapenko_foundational_2022,parisi_unsurprising_2022}.
+Further, vision FMs have been demonstrated to be well adaptable to foreign domains \citep{adler_cross-domain_2020,evci_head2toe_2022,ostapenko_foundational_2022,parisi_unsurprising_2022}.
+Our approach combines language-based FMs with vision-langauge models, such as CLIP \citep{radford_learning_2021} or ALIGN \citep{jia_scaling_2021}.
 We use CLIP to obtain language tokens that semantically correspond to concepts present in synthetic environments.